Minlibay/Charge/README.md

 For a hardened environment exposed on the public internet:

-1. Configure the backend `.env` with production-safe values, for example:
+1. Configure the backend secrets via `.env.local` (or your secret manager) with production-safe values, for example:

    ```env
    ENVIRONMENT=production